-As at 31 December 2023, the Board of Directors of Guaranty Trust Bank (Liberia) Limited consisted of eight (8) members.
-They include three (3) independent non-executive directors, the Chairman and two (2) Non-Executive Directors who are representatives of Guaranty Trust Bank Nigeria Limited, the Executive Director and the Managing Director.
+As at 31 December 2024, the Board of Directors of Guaranty Trust Bank (Liberia) Limited consisted of seven (7) members.
+They include three (3) independent non-executive directors, the Chairman and two (2) Non-Executive Directors who are representatives of Guaranty Trust Bank Nigeria Limited and the Managing Director.
 The Board of Directors met four (4) times during the year.